yh2424/yh2424.github.io/_posts/2024/2024-08-01-Publication.md

 ---
 layout: post
-title: 'Journal Publication - Effect of Source/Drain Electrode Materials on the Electrical Performance and Stability of Amorphous Indium-Tin-Zinc-Oxide FETs'
+title: 'Journal Publication - Effect of S/D Electrode Materials on the Elec.
+Perf. and Stability of a-ITZO FETs'
 date: '2024-08-01 10:00'
 excerpt: >-
   Title: Effect of Source/Drain Electrode Materials on the Electrical Performance and Stability of Amorphous Indium-Tin-Zinc-Oxide FETs